VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

 The received tokens (`amountInMantissa`) are transferred, in the same transaction, to the `destination` address.
 The `destination` address is configured as a storage attribute in the `AbstractTokenConverter` contract.

-If the received amount or the transferred out amounts are less than the required amounts, the transaction is reverted, because we don’t support tokens with fees on transferring in this function.
+If the received or the transferred out amounts are less than the required amounts, the transaction is reverted, because we don’t support tokens with fees on transferring in this function.

 There must be a `ConversionConfig` entry for the pair `tokenAddressIn / tokenAddressOut`.
 Otherwise, the transaction will be reverted.

-This function could use internally the `getAmountIn` function.
+This implementation of this function can use the `getAmountIn` function internally because the same liquidity check is needed.
 If the `amountConvertedMantissa` amount is less than the param `amountOutMantissa`, the transaction is reverted.
-This constraint is similar to this one: if the liquidity of `tokenAddressOut` is less than `amountOutMantissa`, then the transaction is reverted.
+This constraint is similar to checking that the liquidity of `tokenAddressOut` is less than `amountOutMantissa`.

 ## Private Conversion

-Private conversion aims to maximize the conversion of tokens received from the `ProtocolShareReserve` contract (to any converter) among existing converters in the same `ConverterNetwork` contract.
-This is done to preserve incentives and reduce user dependence on conversion.
-Converters will autonomously carry out Private Conversion whenever funds are received from `ProtocolShareReserve`, and no incentives will be provided during this process.
+Private Conversions aims to maximize the conversion of tokens received from the `ProtocolShareReserve` contract (to any converter) among existing converters in the same `ConverterNetwork` contract.
+This is done to preserve incentives and reduce the dependency on users to perform conversions.
+Converters will autonomously carry out Private Conversions whenever funds are received from `ProtocolShareReserve`.
+No incentives will be provided during this process.

 The following diagram illustrates the flow of private conversion.